-A. Construction Responsibilities and Debris Removal
+1. Construction Responsibilities and Debris Removal

-- (a) No construction materials, equipment, debris, or waste will be placed or stored where it may be subject to wave, wind, or rain erosion and dispersion. - (b) Any and all construction material will be removed from the site within 10 days of completion of construction. - (c) Machinery or construction materials not essential for project improvements will not be allowed at any time in the intertidal zone. - (d) If turbid conditions are generated during construction a silt curtain will be utilized to control turbidity. - (e) Floating booms will be used to contain debris discharged into coastal waters and any debris discharged will be removed as soon as possible but no later than the end of each day. - (f) Non-buoyant debris discharged into coastal waters will be recovered by divers as soon as possible after loss.
+- (a) No construction materials, equipment, debris, or waste shall be placed or stored where it may be subject to wave, wind, or rain erosion and dispersion. - (b) Any and all construction material shall be removed from the site within 10 days of completion of construction. - (c) Machinery or construction materials not essential for project improvements shall not be allowed at any time in the intertidal zone. - (d) If turbid conditions are generated during construction a silt curtain shall be utilized to control turbidity. - (e) Floating booms shall be used to contain debris discharged into coastal waters and any debris discharged shall be removed as soon as possible but no later than the end of each day. - (f) Non-buoyant debris discharged into coastal waters shall be recovered by divers as soon as possible after loss.

-B. Best Management Practices Program
+2. Best Management Practices Program